Adewale1010/all-low_level_programming/0x05-pointers_arrays_strings/README.md

-5-rev_string.c: C program that reverses a string 6-puts.c: C program that prints every other character of a string, starting from the first character 7-puts_half.c: C program that prints half of a string
+5-rev_string.c: C program that reverses a string 6-puts.c: C program that prints every other character of a string, starting from the first character 7-puts_half.c: C program that prints half of a string 8-print_array.c: C program that prints n elements of an array of integer